-If your container needs to be shipped to any destination outside of North America on a cargo ship, this will require an approved Cargo Worthy grade container.
-Shipping containers that will be loaded for export shipping must be inspected and certified by an industry authorized inspector in order to be accepted for international transport.
-American Conex can setup the necessary inspection for your shipping container for a service charge of $149.
-American Conex provides a guarantee that any of our cargo worthy grade (or new 1 trip) containers will be successfully approved in the surveyor inspection.
+If need to ship your container to a destination outside of North America via cargo ship, it’s important to have an approved Cargo Worthy grade container.
+For international transportation, shipping containers that will be loaded for export must undergo inspection and certification by an industry authorized inspector.
+At American Conex, we can arrange the necessary inspection for your shipping container for a service charge of $149.
+Rest assured, our cargo worthy grade (or new 1 trip) containers are guaranteed to pass the surveyor inspection successfully.

 What is a CSC Plate and why is it Important?

-The International Convention for Safe Containers (CSC) requires that shipping containers must have a safety approval plate called a CSC plate.
-The CSC plate serves as evidence that the container has passed safety and quality inspections and meets international standards.
-The CSC plate contains information such as the tare weight, maximum gross weight, and other essential details, such as the date of manufacture, the container’s dimensions, and identification numbers.
-A CSC’s validity lasts for five years, after which the container must undergo another test to ensure it meets safety standards.
+Shipping containers must have a safety approval plate known as the CSC plate, as required by the International Convention for Safe Containers (CSC).
+This plate serves as proof that the container has successfully undergone safety and quality inspections, meeting international standards.
+It contains vital information like tare weight, maximum gross weight, date of manufacture, dimensions, and identification numbers.
+Validity of a CSC plate spans five years, necessitating another test thereafter to ensure compliance with safety standards.

 Types of Container Inspections